tomas1978/BlinkAsmPico/README.md

 # BlinkAsmPico
-Simple program for Raspberry Pi Pico that blinks the LED using C with embedded ARM Assembler
+Simple programs for Raspberry Pi Pico that blinks the LEDs using Assembler and C functions